mochalog/mochalog/README.md

 ### Use it as dependency in Maven

-To use Mochalog in your application, add this dependecy and repository to your `pom.xml` to get it automatically via JitPack and GitHub:
+To use Mochalog in your application, add this dependecy and repository to your `pom.xml` to get it automatically via JitPack and GitHub.

+#### Version 0.4.x

+This version has further simplified the framework by removing modules and having a single flat system (and JAR file `mochalog.jar`).

+#### Version 0.3.x

+This version has migrated Gradel to Maven and kept the main core, and dropped the ECLIPSE and IDEA plugins.
+However, it is still based on two modules and one `io.mochalog.all` aggregate module.

         <dependency>
             <groupId>com.github.ssardina.mochalog</groupId>
-            <artifactId>mochalog.all</artifactId>
+            <artifactId>io.mochalog.all</artifactId>
             <version>0.3.0</version>
         </dependency>